Modi in police trouble as election nears climax

 "The prime minister himself is not fighting the election.
 The finance minister is not fighting the election.
 All its top leaders have run away," Modi said to cheers from a crowd at the polling station in the state's largest city, Ahmedabad.

-The maximum punishment for violating the rule is two years imprisonment, although Modi is unlikely to be charged.
-Politicians in India routinely face criminal cases that rarely reach the courts.
+Maximum punishment for violating the rule is two years imprisonment, although Modi is unlikely to be charged.
+Politicians in India routinely face criminal cases which rarely reach the courts.

-Turnout in Gujarat was 62 percent on Wednesday, according to the election commission, a sharp rise on the state's tally of 48 percent in the last general election in 2009.
-India has seen higher voter turnout across most states so far in the staggered election.

-Opinion polls give a coalition led by Modi's Bharatiya Janata Party (BJP) a strong lead and predict the worst ever result for Congress, which led India to independence from Britain in 1947 and has dominated politics ever since.
+Opinion polls give a coalition led by Modi's Bharatiya Janata Party (BJP) a strong lead and predict the worst ever result for the ruling party, which led India to independence from Britain in 1947 and has dominated politics ever since.

 But most surveys predict the BJP will fall short of the 272 seats needed for a parliamentary majority, meaning it will need to find allies.
 The size of the shortfall will determine whether a Modi government can pass free market reforms aimed at reviving the economy, or be constrained by protectionist allies.

-The BJP "will almost certainly beat the Congress," said Nida Ali of Oxford Economics.
+The BJP "will most certainly beat the Congress," said Nida Ali of Oxford Economics.

 "Now they are trying to maximize the number of seats they can get, so they are not hindered by other parties.
 If they can get a majority, that would help in decision-making."

-The Sensex has risen 6.5 percent in 2014 through Tuesday, outperforming the 0.5 percent drop in the MSCI emerging equities index, on expectations the industry-friendly BJP would score an emphatic win.
-But shares have cooled of late as traders turned cautious ahead of election results.
+The Sensex rose 6.5 percent in 2014 through Tuesday, outperforming the 0.5 percent drop in the MSCI emerging equities index, on expectations the industry-friendly BJP would score an emphatic win.
+But shares have cooled of late, as traders turn cautious ahead of election results.

-The results of the elections are notoriously hard to predict, with bloc voting by caste and religion.
-Dramatic last-minute swings can confound experts: opinion polls got the result wrong in 2004.
+The results of India's elections are notoriously hard to predict, with block voting by caste and religion.
+Dramatic last-minute swings can confound experts, with opinion polls getting the result wrong in 2004.

 In a reminder of the difficulties in converting Modi's popularity into seats, Arun Jaitley, a possible future finance minister, risks losing a contest in the state of Punjab over anger with the state government headed by a BJP ally.

-The BJP's president, Rajnath Singh, also faces a tough fight in Lucknow, Uttar Pradesh, where voters lined up at schools on Wednesday despite the blazing summer sun.
+The BJP's president, Rajnath Singh, also faces a tough fight in Lucknow, capital of the big state of Uttar Pradesh, where voters lined up at schools despite the blazing summer sun on Wednesday.

 "CRUCIAL MISTAKES"

 The election remains Modi's to lose, however, and in recent days several senior Congress leaders have appeared to concede that prospects are gloomy.
-Finance Minister P. Chidambaram said on Monday that "crucial mistakes" were made as public anger over corruption rose in 2010 and 2011.
+Finance Minister P. Chidambaram said on Monday "crucial mistakes" were made as public anger rose against corruption in 2010 and 2011.
 The Congress party has governed for two terms and oversaw some of India's fastest ever growth, but lost popularity as the economy slowed and rampant graft was uncovered.

-Chidambaram himself chose not to contest this election, a decision seen by many as a sign of weakness, while Prime Minister Manmohan Singh is retiring.

 The party has since distanced itself from the comments.